mosip/documentation/docs/upgrade-deployment-architecture.md

-# Upgrade of Deployment Architecture from V2 to V3
+# Deployment Architecture Upgrade

+This document outlines the steps required for migrating the deployment architecture from V2 to V3.

 ## Step 1: New environment setup with V3 Architecture